 The whole record is a poignant reminder of just how powerful music can be.
-And how much it really matters not just during the good times, but the moments in life that test the very fabric of our being.
+And how much it matters not only during the good times but the moments in life that test the very fabric of our being.

 The 1990s, of course, became a golden era for McEntire.
-While an accident like the one that befell her band could’ve destroyed any artist’s career, McEntire and the other surviving members forged ahead in her band’s memory.
+While an accident like the one that occurred to her band could've destroyed any artist's career, McEntire and the other surviving members forged ahead in her band's memory.

 But that doesn't mean she doesn't think about them every day.
 On the 25th anniversary of the plane crash, McEntire took a helicopter to the crash site in honor of her lost friends: Jim Hammon (Tour Manager), Kirk Cappello (Music Director and Keyboard), Chris Austin (Fiddle/Guitar/Vocals) Joey Cigainero (Keyboard), Paula Kaye Evans (Vocals), Terry Jackson (Bass), Tony Saputo (Drums) and Michael Thomas (Guitar).